The best local movers for Hartford to Albany moves

 How life is different in Hartford vs. Albany

-- Albany might offer you a slower pace of life, since the population is about 18% less than Hartford.
+- Albany’s population is about 18% less than Hartford.

-Other things to consider for your Hartford vs. Albany move
+Other things to consider for your Hartford to Albany move

 - Truck parking permits: To avoid fines or delays, check whether a parking permit is needed for your moving truck.

-- Change of address: We recommend submitting your USPS change of address form at least one week before your move to ensure your mail gets forwarded to Albany without delay.
-You can select your official move date when completing the form.
+- Change of address: To avoid missing any mail, we recommend submitting your USPS change of address form at least a week before your move.
+You can choose your official move date to make sure everything gets forwarded properly to Albany.
 Start the process here.

 - Moving company insurance: Every state sets its own rules for what insurance moving companies need to maintain.
 Choose Released Value Protection for no-cost, minimal coverage from movers.
 They’re responsible for a maximum of 60 cents per pound per article.
 For comprehensive coverage, discuss alternatives with your moving company or consider a third-party insurance provider.